igalbo/pokelist/README.md

 - Add/remove favorites (persisted in MongoDB)
 - Responsive Material UI design

+## ⚠️ Important Note

+**As per requirements, I used Render.com's free tier, which goes to sleep after some inactivity.
+So if at first you don't see the pokemon list, please allow 60 seconds for the server to "wake up", and refresh the page.**

 ## Tech Stack

 **Frontend:** React, Vite, Material UI, Context API